Interview conducted and documented by Hunter Ackerley

 Q: Can you describe the general process of how specialized brachytherapy treatments have been used to treat cervical cancer patients in your work?

 A: Brachytherapy is one of the main modalities of treatment for cervical cancer.
-Not all women will need it, but it does allow a high radiation dose to be localized to a relatively small region of the body containing tumor.
+Not all people will need it, but it does allow a high radiation dose to be localized to a relatively small region of the body containing tumor.
 This technique provides effective treatment of the tumor while minimizing side effects.
 The more common form of brachytherapy that we work with includes an apparatus called “tandem and ovoids.”
 The process includes the patient having undergone radiation to the whole pelvis and chemotherapy prior to brachytherapy.
 The patient is then brought to the operating room to be put under anesthesia.
 We then insert the “tandem” into the uterus and the 2 “ovoids” sit in the upper vagina on either side of the cervix.
 The apparatus is held in place by balloons which also help to push the healthy bladder and rectum away from the intense radiation.
 Once placed, we do a CT scan of the patient to make sure the placement of the apparatus is acceptable and we then design our radiation brachytherapy plan.
 The patient will have the apparatus in place during this time until completion of the brachytherapy treatment at which time the “tandem and ovoids” are removed (same day as the apparatus was placed or the following day in which case the patient stays in the hospital overnight).
 We then repeat the process to complete the total amount of treatments recommended to adequately treat the tumor based on data from prior studies.

 Q: What kind of results did you find when working with this technique as treatment?